Your Cart

 Your doctor might recommend hormone replacement therapy (HRT) if you’re also experiencing symptoms such as hot flashes and mood swings.
 If your symptoms are mostly vaginal atrophy and dryness, they might recommend vaginal estrogen, which releases a very low dose of estrogen directly into the vaginal blood supply, without being absorbed into the rest of the body.

 Lastly, lube is an essential arsenal in your toolkit (or rather, nightstand).
 Everyone should be using lube during penetrative sex, whether you deal with dryness or not.
-Opt for a hypo-allergenic, fragrance-free lube that is water- or silicone-based so it’s compatible with latex condoms.
+Opt for hypoallergenic, fragrance-free water-based lubricants or silicone-based lubricants, which are compatible with latex condoms.

 FAQ